kopia/kopia/site/content/docs/Features/_index.md

 * Multiple users or computers can share the same repository: if users share the same files, they are also uploaded only once.

-> NOTE: that there is currently no access control mechanism within repository: everybody with access to the repository can see everyone's data, so be sure you trust the other users if you share a repository with someone else.
+> NOTE: There is currently no access control mechanism within repository: everybody with access to the repository can see everyone's data, so be sure you trust the other users if you share a repository with someone else.

 ### Policies Control What and How Files/Directories are Saved in Snapshots